-7) Sources of Funding: Financial support for Master's Degree students will be addressed on a case-by-case basis.
+2.8 Sources of Funding: Financial support for Master's Degree students will be addressed on a case-by-case basis - it is usually expected that Master's students are self-funded.

-C. Doctoral Degree Requirements
+3. Doctoral Degree Requirements

 The Doctor of Philosophy degree is granted to students who demonstrate a thorough knowledge of a broad field of learning and have given evidence of distinguished accomplishment in that field.
 The degree also signifies that the recipient has critical ability and powers of imaginative synthesis as demonstrated by a doctoral dissertation containing an original contribution to knowledge in his or her chosen field of study.